iiasa/rime/README.md

 If used interactively or imported from a custom script, the config can be changed on-the-fly by accessing the `rimeX.config.CONFIG` flat dictionary.

 By default, ISIMIP3b data are used, but that can be changed to ISIMIP2b via the `--simulation-round` flag (available models and experiments and defaults are adjusted automatically).

+## TODO

+TODO in general: harmonize run-timeseries run-table.
+The former should be able to do much of what the latter can do (except on-the-fly interp).
+- `rime-run-table`: only match SSP and `year` on-demand
+- `rime-run-timeseries`: add do not mix everything by default: use groupby (and mix on demand)
+- both: pool [+ mean or other stat] scenario / years / models before interp

+NOTE about `rime-run-table` ssp-family indexing:
+	- currently we pool SSP_family in impact data (mapped from scenarios), but for the above example there is not reason to do that
+	- TODO: add options for finer-grained control about what is going on.
+E.g.
+		- if scenarios are not pooled, factor over scenarios, not SSP_family
+		- add options to match temperature and impact's SSP_family indexing:
+			- match-ssp (like run-timeseries) --> only if scenario is not pooled (that will require some kind of looping over scenarios)
+			- do not bother matching if not required, or if scenario is pooled

+NOTE:

+The appeal of the table version is its efficiency and on-the-fly interpolation.
+Its main downside is that it does not handle combining uncertainty.
+I wonder if a Monte Carlo resampling of the table / list of records could overcome this.
+However, this will likely be